UtrechtUniversity/yoda/docs/design/python_plugin.md

 ```

 Static python functions must be defined in core.py.
 There are three different types of functions, each with its own way of handling arguments and return values.
-- rules called directly by iRODS have numbered parameters passed through rule_args:
+- Rules called directly by iRODS have numbered parameters passed through ```rule_args```:
   ```
   def acPythonPEP(rule_args, callback, rei):
       callback.writeLine("stdout", "arg = " + rule_args[0])
   ```
-  such rules can also return values through numbered output parameters.
+  Such rules can also return values through numbered output parameters.
-- rules called with irule or from the frontend have access to ```global_vars```, in which named parameters are passed as strings including the quotes:
+- Rules called with irule or from the frontend have access to ```global_vars```, in which named parameters are passed as strings including the quotes:
   ```
   def pythonFunction(rule_args, callback, rei):
       arg = global_vars['*arg'][1:-1]                # strip the quotes